Varthara/UW-Challenege-09-readMe/README.md

 5. [Tests](#tests)
 6. [Questions](#questions)
 ## Installation
-Installation instructions: No instructions.
+Installation instructions: Node is required.
+Download and run "npm install in the terminal"
 ## Usage
-None
+To run the install application, use "node index.js" in the command line.
 ## Licenses
 This project is licensed under the MIT license.
 ## Contributing
-NA.
+UW Coding Boot Camp.
 ## Tests
 NA
 ## Questions
-Questions can be directed to [email](zane.sharif@gmail.com).
-For the developer's Github please refer to: [Github](https://github.com/https://github.com/Varthara) or [LinkedIn](https://linkedin.com/in/https://www.linkedin.com/in/zane-sharif-486b15152/).
+Questions can be directed to [email](Zane.Sharif@gmail.com).
+For the developer's Github please refer to: [Github](https://github.com/https://github.com/varthara) or [LinkedIn](https://linkedin.com/in/https://www.linkedin.com/in/zane-sharif-486b15152/ ).